datagold2017/CVST/README.md

 - [x] Process all three months data in matrix format
 - [x] Pick the locations with three months data
 - [x] Combine all the three months data into one file
-- [ ] Choose the data with the biggest traffic flow as prediction set
+- [x] Choose the data with the biggest traffic flow as prediction set

+Algorithms part